RimoVR/Planetbyte/memory-bank/progress.md

 ## Next Immediate Tasks

 1.  ~~Install missing dependencies to resolve TypeScript errors~~ (Completed)
-2. ~~Create test script for multiple clients~~ (Completed)
+2.  ~~Create test script for multiple clients connecting to the server~~ (Completed)
+3. Resolve the remaining dependency issues preventing the server from starting.
-3. Run the test script to verify WebSocket connection and state synchronization with multiple clients
+4. Run the test script to verify WebSocket connection and state synchronization with multiple clients.
-4. Design and implement database schema for player statistics and item attributes
+5. Design and implement the database schema for player statistics and item attributes.
-5. Begin implementation of the hybrid map system with central region and peripheral biomes
+6. Begin implementation of the hybrid map system with central region and peripheral biomes.
-6. Implement interest management system to filter updates by relevance
+7. Implement interest management system to filter updates by relevance.
-7. Create prototype of the common ability class for all ability types
+8. Create a prototype of the common ability class for all ability types.